Tiago Rodrigues (racing driver): 2024

 Rodrigues would start from pole in the Pre-Final of round 6.
 He would win and set the fastest lap in the Pre-Final, allowing him to start from pole again in the Final.
 Rodrigues dropped down to fourth at the start but took the lead in lap 3.
-Rodrigues set the fastest lap of 0:46:587 in the Final and won with over a 10-second margin.
+Rodrigues set the fastest lap of 0:46:587 in the Final and won with over a tem-second margin.
 "I think that the start could have been a little bit better because I started in the pole position but after the start, I dropped to the fourth position, but then I made my way up to second.
 Then, I started catching the driver who was in the first position.
 He had a problem so he retired and I managed to go to the first position that way.
 Then, from that went on it was just about keeping the pace, not doing any mistakes, and finishing the race." said Rodrigues during a post-race interview.

 Rodrigues qualified second in round 7's Pre-Final.
 He would finish the Pre-Final in second.
 The Final was suspended after two laps and did not resume due to the hoisting of the thunderstorm signal.
 The awards of the podium were granted according to the Pre-Final classification.
 Points were only granted for the Pre-Final.

 The final round of the championship was held as one of the competitions in the Macau International Kart Grand Prix.
 Rodrigues qualified second.
 During a post-qualifying interview, he expressed that he should have done better to get the pole position, considering his past experience, but it did not happen.
 He also mentioned that it was not something he could not achieve, but he would push harder to the following day's races as he had not driven a kart for a while.
-He would initially finish 4th in the Pre-Final, but was given a post-race penalty which dropped him to 7th.
-Rodrigues would conclude the final race of the round in 7th.
+He would initially finish fourth in the Pre-Final, but was given a post-race penalty which dropped him to seventh.
+Rodrigues would conclude the final race of the round in seventh.
 He was crowned as the champion for the first time in the local karting championship with 262 points.

 Rodrigues would initially participate in the KZ class in the second weekend of the 2024 Macau International Kart Grand Prix.
 However, he was later withdrawn from the race.